dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](rect_transform.png)

 7. **Think first, place pivot point after**</br>
 It is very confusing if an element is positioned with an inappropriately placed pivot point.
 Depending on the location of the element on the screen and his anchor point, adjust pivot point location to keep the element's position predictable when the resolution changes.
-This is a general case, a desired behaviour can vary from case to case and should be taken into consideration when placing both anchors and pivots of elemen
+This is a general case, a desired behaviour can vary from case to case and should be taken into consideration when placing both anchors and pivots of elements/containers.

 ![Alt](pivot.png)